jqb/boilerplate/README.rst

 Boilerplate simply creates project / app structure on the given template basis.
-You can configurate context variables (only variables) which you can use everywhere in your templates, even in files or directories structures.
+You can configurate context variables (only variables) which you can use everywhere in your templates, even for files or directories names.

 How to install?